 Persons who effectively run the Company, key function holders and persons with material impact on the Company's risk profile are fit and proper for their positions.
 The remuneration system is in accordance with Solvency II Regulation and the Company's business and risk strategy.

-Changes in the composition of Supervisory Board and Board of Directors and the overall system of governance during the year 2020 are commented in Chapter B.
+Changes to the organizational structure of Supervisory Board and Board of Directors and the overall system of governance during 2021 are commented in chapter B.

 Risk Profile